jumphone/BEER/README.md

 # III.
-Use UMAP vectors to do clustering:
+Use UMAP vectors to do clustering

     VEC=pbmc@dr$umap@cell.embeddings
     cluster_number=5